Claire-Fisher/colour-theory-ms1/README.md

   - Fix: Increased footer padding-left in media query (max-width:450px).

 ### Unfixed Bugs

-- Some positioning issues and text-background showing on colour-splats on home-page on small screen sizes.

 - Unwanted underline effect showing on header navigation icons.
 (Desktop screen sizes only).